denten-books/plain-text/2-device.md

-cards and perforated tape (also used in textile looms, as early as 1725), a message meant for another human became also a physical medium---bumps and holes---used to animate the mechanical movement of the transmission apparatus, precisely the kind of rigid linkage Wittgenstein describes in his thought experiments.
+cards and perforated tape (also used in textile looms, as early as 1725), a message meant for another human became also a physical medium---bumps and holes---used to animate the mechanical movement of the transmission apparatus, precisely the kind of rigid linkage Wittgenstein described in his thought experiments.

-Of the 33 asserted claims in the Bumstead brothers' "Telegraphy" patent, the first 13 relate to the "transmission of intelligence,"
+Of the 33 asserted claims in the "Telegraphy" patent by the Bumstead brothers, the first 13 relate to the "transmission of intelligence:"

 > [...] adapted to initiate a succession of electrical impulses all of which
 > have a character representing significance, a receiver adapted to detect